Construction work is one of the most dangerous jobs.

 Step# 3—Collect Information

-Beginning while you wait for the medical help to arrive, if you’re in a position to move, it is advisable to gather as much information as you can about the case to pursue prompt and fair compensation.
+Beginning while you wait for the medical help to arrive, if you’re in a position to move, it is advisable to gather as much information as possible about the case to pursue prompt and fair compensation.
 This includes:

-- contact details and names of the people such as coworkers, bystanders, or any other witnesses who were present with you at the time that the accident occurred.
+- Contact details and names of the people such as coworkers, bystanders, or any other witnesses who were present with you when the accident occurred.

 - Take photos of the accident scene and equipment to show if the employer failed to provide safety measures.
 Also, make sure to take pictures of any damage that you experienced as a result of the accident, such as a torn shirt, cracked headgear, or a bruised arm.

 - Keep track of all your medical records.
 You should track them accurately and keep all the information with you regarding medical expenses incurred so that you can justify the claim amount.